 The Error Code 43 error is one of those very generic error codes that Windows will display.
 It basically tells you that one of your hardware devices is not working and needs attention.
-In my experience there are a number of trouble shooting steps you can try to resolve the issue.
+In my experience, there are a number of troubleshooting steps you can try to resolve the Windows code 43 issue

-The error code will almost always display in the following way:
+The Windows error code will almost always display in the following way:

-Error code 43 is often exclusive to the device manager.
-If you see the Code 43 error elsewhere in Windows, chances are it’s a system error code, which you should not troubleshoot as a Device Manager problem.
+Windows code 43 is often exclusive to the device manager.
+If you see the Error Code 43 error elsewhere in Windows, chances are it’s a system error code, which you should not troubleshoot as a Device Manager problem.

 Did you install a device or make a change in Device Manager just before the Code 43 error appeared?
 If so, it’s possible that the change you made caused the Code 43 error.
 Undo the change if you can, restart your PC, and then check again for the Code 43 error.
-Depending on the changes you made, some solutions might include:
+Depending on the changes you made, some solutions to the Windows hardware issue might include:

 - Removing or re-configuring the newly installed device